The Effects of Meth on the BrainYou are here:

 While pleasurable in the moment, this rush gives way to a crash that makes you feel bad, tricking your brain in believing it needs more of the drug in order to feel good.

-Long-Term Effects Meth Use Can Have on the Brain
+Long-Term Effects of Meth on the Brain

 With each use of meth, your brain loses its ability to help you feel good on its own.
 But this isn’t the only thing meth does to your brain.
 Since meth is oftentimes made using toxic substances like antifreeze, meth damages your brain every time you use it.

-Some of the long-term effects can include:
+Some of the long-term effects of meth can include:

 Break Free from Meth Addiction at Design For Change